libgit2/libgit2sharp/libgit2sharp/backlog.md

  - Resolve: Get rid of read_header call() when type is not specified.
 Within the wrapper method, send the object type as an out param to help with the C -> C# marshaling
  - Refactor the error handling (OutputResult -> Exceptions)
  - Launch Code Analysis
+ - Implement resolving of references once it's available in libgit2
+ - Implement ObjectId.IsValid(sha1)
+ - Port new OperationResult values
+ - Use git_strerror() to feed raised exceptions with a meaningful message.

 ### Wrapper